Equality (Miscellaneous Provisions) Bill 2024: What Employers Need to Know

 1. Salary Transparency in Job Ads

-Additionally, Section 10(4) of the EEA states that any employer who knowingly provides false salary information in a job advertisement will be guilty of an offence, strengthening accountability and preventing organisations from publishing excessively broad salary ranges.
+Additionally, Section 10(4) of the EEA states that any employer who knowingly provides false salary information in a job advertisement will be guilty of an offence, strengthening accountability and preventing misleading salary disclosures.

 2. Ban on Asking About Pay History

-The Equality (Miscellaneous Provisions) Bill 2024 introduces a crucial amendment to Section 12(3) of the Employment Equality Act (EEA), prohibiting employers from asking job applicants about their previous salary history.
-This measure is designed to prevent historical pay discrimination from carrying over into new employment contracts, ensuring fairer salary negotiations.
+Under Section 12(3) of the EEA, employers cannot ask job applicants about their previous salary history.
+This prevents historical pay discrimination from influencing new employment contracts and ensures fairer salary negotiations.

-Under this provision, recruiters and hiring managers must not request information regarding an applicant's past earnings at any stage of the hiring process.
-This aligns with Article 5 of the EU Pay Transparency Directive, which aims to eliminate pay disparities by ensuring that salary offers are based on the role's value rather than an individual's previous earnings.
+This aligns with Article 5 of the EU Pay Transparency Directive, which aims to eliminate pay disparities by ensuring that salary offers are based on the role's value rather than an individual's past earnings.

 3. Extended Time Limits for Discrimination Claims

-The Equality (Miscellaneous Provisions) Bill 2024 introduces a significant amendment to Section 21(2) of the Employment Equality Act (EEA), extending the timeframe for employees to bring discrimination claims.
-Previously, individuals had six months from the date of the discriminatory act to file a complaint with the Workplace Relations Commission (WRC).
-Under the new provisions, this period is extended to 12 months, with a possible extension to 18 months in exceptional circumstances.
+The bill amends Section 21(2) of the EEA, extending the timeframe for employees to bring discrimination claims from six months to 12 months, with a possible extension to 18 months in exceptional circumstances.

-The Equality (Miscellaneous Provisions) Bill 2024 reinforces existing equal pay protections by amending Section 15(1) of the Employment Equality Act (EEA).
-This provision strengthens the principle that employees performing work of equal value must receive equal remuneration, regardless of gender, ethnicity, or other protected characteristics.
+The bill reinforces equal pay protections under Section 15(1) of the EEA, ensuring that employees performing work of equal value receive equal remuneration, regardless of gender, ethnicity, or other protected characteristics.

-While this bill does not introduce mandatory pay reporting obligations, it aligns with broader efforts to enhance pay transparency in Ireland.
-Employers should be aware that future legislative changes will be necessary to fully transpose the EU Pay Transparency Directive, which must be implemented by June 2026.
-This Directive will expand pay reporting requirements, introduce stronger salary comparison rights, and reinforce employee protections against pay discrimination.
+While the bill does not introduce mandatory pay reporting, employers should anticipate future legislative changes to fully transpose the EU Pay Transparency Directive, which will expand pay reporting requirements and introduce stronger salary comparison rights.

 Why This Matters for Employers

-These reforms represent a significant shift in workplace equality standards, and businesses must prepare for more changes as Ireland moves toward full compliance with the EU Pay Transparency Directive.
+These reforms signal a major shift in workplace equality standards, and businesses must prepare for more changes as Ireland moves toward full compliance with the EU Pay Transparency Directive.
 Employers should take a proactive approach to these evolving requirements:

 Looking Ahead

-📩 Contact us today on info@workwisehr.ie to discuss how your organisation can stay ahead of evolving pay transparency regulations.
+📩 Contact us today to discuss how your organisation can stay ahead of evolving pay transparency regulations.